 - Edges table – that’s the one we’re going to use.
-It allows to import all edges (links).
+It allows you to import all edges (links).
 The nodes are created based on the starting- and end-points of the links.

 - Nodes table – allows to import nodes and ties additional properties to them.
 We’re going to use it later.

-Select Edges table, press Next and finish the process on the next window.
+Select Edges table, press Next, and finish the process on the next window.
 Now you are going to see the report window:

 Parallel edges indicate that there are pages with multiple links to a single page.
-This is usually caused by navigation, but might also occur in other scenarios.
+This is usually caused by navigation but might also occur in other scenarios.
 To resolve this, you have to choose Edges merge strategy, hidden under More options.
 The default Sum setting is OK for most uses (I will elaborate a little bit more about this in the “See Your Website through Google’s Goggles – PageRank Calculation” section below).

 Checking the Self-loops option will allow you to see self-links on pages.